 Fast Travel self-service areas

-See the regulatory approval status for Mobile Boarding Passes, Home Printed Bag Tags and Electronic Bag Tags on the Fast Travel Map.
+Note: To see the regulatory approval status for Mobile Boarding Passes (MBP), Home Printed Bag Tags (HBPT) and Electronic Bag Tags (EBT) please consult the Fast Travel Maps for details.

-In case of disruption (cancelation or delay), the airline pro-actively re-books passengers and offers new booking options or a new boarding token via a self-service channel (kiosk/online/mobile).
+In case of disruption (cancelation or delay), enables airlines to pro-actively re-book passengers, offering new booking options and new boarding tokens using self-service channels (online/mobile/kiosk).

-Enabling passengers to report a missing bag through a self-service channel instead of waiting in line at a baggage service counter.
+Offers passengers the option to report mishandled bags using a self-service channel instead of waiting in line at a baggage service counter (online/mobile/kiosk).